Photo Credit : Rylan Lavergne©️

 -

-Focuses on the present, facilitated through a solution-focused process
+Focus on the present, facilitated through a problem-solving, solution-focused process

 -

-Identifies issues, underlying interests, and helps to resolve the conflict
+Identify issues, underlying interests, and help you to resolve the conflict

 -